coralproject/ask-docs/README.md

 * [React](https://facebook.github.io/react/) and [Redux](https://github.com/rackt/redux)
 * [Webpack](https://webpack.github.io/) and [Babel](https://babeljs.io/)
 * [Docker](https://www.docker.com/)

+## Technical Documentation

+You can use Docker Compose to [quick start](quickstart/index.md) the Coral System or read more about how the whole ecosystem and [each of its pieces work](coral_ecosystem.md).

 For more information about us and to see our blog, please visit [our website](https://coralproject.net) and [sign up to our newsletter](http://tinyletter.com/coralproject).
 We are also on [Twitter](https://twitter.com/coralproject).